DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-defining-teacher-success-mvp.md

 ## Creating features that address problem themes

 Team vision workshops and a cross-division hack day captured ideas for digital enablers and interventions that could help trainees in problem areas.
 These ranged from a standard QTS evidencing tool and a helpline, to a digital peer network and support events.
-We plotted them on a matrix of impact vs effort and developed and tested hypotheses against the most compelling options in qualitative user research with trainees.
+We plotted them on a matrix of impact versus effort and developed and tested hypotheses against the most compelling options in qualitative user research with trainees.

 The result was, whilst a lot of trainees experience the problems we had previously classified, not everyone experiences all of them and trainees may experience them at different times.